ibnAbdelkader/AVR_GPIO/README.md

 # AVR

-ITI 9-month course of hardware interfacing using Atmega16.
+A part of ITI 9-month course of hardware interfacing focus on Atmega16 GPIO.